 A simple way to decipher whether you are lectin-sensitive is to observe your symptoms after you eat food like kidney beans, tomatoes, wheat germ (or any from the lectins to avoid list below)

-Am I experiencing gas, bloating or diarrhoea?
+Am I experiencing gas, bloating or diarrhea?

 Do I feel nauseous or suffer from heartburn?